 Make my online accounts secure

 Good online services take the hassle out of the most mundane chores and make sharing things and connecting with others a pleasure.
 We expect easy and entertaining online experiences, and that's usually what we get.
-However, just because they look nice and are easy to use, you shouldn't take it on trust that all services you've signed up to are giving you the level of protection you need.
-And even if your services are red-hot on security, the safety of your online accounts is ultimately up to you.
-It's time to take matters into your own hands.
+However, you shouldn't take it on trust that all your services are giving you the level of security you need.
+The safety of your online accounts is ultimately up to you.

 At a glance